Nourish Your Life with a Year End Review

 So gearing up for intense productivity can go against our energetic, embodied instincts.

-Now, if it happens that your personal rhythm feels primed for a surge of change or you’re longing to use this new year as impetus to support an important shift, trust yourself and go for it!
+Now, if it happens that your personal rhythm feels primed for a surge of change or you’re longing to use this New Year as impetus to support an important shift, trust yourself and go for it!

-However, I do want to sing the praises of stillness, silence, rest and turning inward at this time of year - even though they counter many of the dominant cultural pressures.
+However, I want to sing the praises of stillness, silence, rest and turning inward at this time of year - even though they counter many of the dominant cultural pressures.

 I also want to offer you my favourite year-end tools and provide a tip on how to actually make and protect the time for these powerful activities.